Public-Health-Scotland/vscode_prep/README.md

 - It's time to activate your personal venv.
 It needs to be activated by terminal.
 You have to open a termina (ctrl + shift + ')
 - You need to remember you venv folder name, run this command to activate it: `source /mnt/homes/your_user/myenv/bin/activate`
 - You need to update your pip which helps to download new packages: `pip install --upgrade pip wheel`
+- You have 2 options to install required packages (make sure your python environment is already activated):
-- You can install required packages using a requirements.txt to facilitate the process: `pip install -r path/requirements.txt`
+    1) Using a requirements.txt to facilitate the process: `pip install -r path/requirements.txt`
+    2) Installing one package at time using the command in terminal: `pip install pandas==2.3.1`
+    Note: If you don't activate your python environment you will probably install your package in the main Python installation.
 - It is important to know your packages versions for compatibility purposes.
 It is also important to make sure if they are from trusted sources and regularly updated: https://pypi.org/
 - This step is required if you installed the JupyterLab package: `python -m ipykernel install --user --name=myenv --display-name "Python (myenv)"`
 - You can refresh your vscode to make sure your venv has been detected.
 Press ctrl + shift + p and search Developer reload window